 How to Check if I Have Been Scammed on Steam?

 The most obvious way to notice the activity of the scammers is to check your Steam API Key on a corresponding page.
-Besides that, here are several other tips that can help to notice suspicious activity:
+Besides that, here are several other tips that can help you notice suspicious activity:

 • Stay vigilant and do not rush things when conducting trades.
 Carefully check the name and profile of the receiver.
-Just looking at the avatar isn’t enough, as malicious bots can copy them.
+Just looking at the avatar isn’t enough, as malicious bots can copy it.
 Read a guide about selling items on Steam before conducting major trades.

 • Before confirming a trade, wait for a while.
 Check your account.
 If the information about a canceled trade has appeared, scammers are trying to substitute it with a fake one.